Money in the Bank (2021): Storylines

 At Hell in a Cell, Charlotte Flair defeated Raw Women's Champion Rhea Ripley by disqualification after Ripley attacked Flair with the top cover of the announce table; however, since titles do not change hands via disqualification unless stipulated, Flair did not win the title.
 The following night on Raw, Flair claimed she was "proud" of Ripley and told Ripley that she had never seen her as a "strategic champion".
 WWE official Sonya Deville then scheduled a rematch between the two for the title at Money in the Bank.

 On the June 7 episode of Raw, The Viking Raiders (Erik and Ivar) won a tag team battle royal to earn a match against AJ Styles and Omos for the Raw Tag Team Championship at a future date.
-On the July 12 episode, Ivar defeated Styles, while Omos defeated Erik in Omos' first singles match.
+On the July 12 episode, Ivar defeated Styles, while Omos defeated Erik in Omos's first singles match.
 That same day, the title match was scheduled for Money in the Bank.

-On the May 28 episode of SmackDown, The Usos (Jey Uso and Jimmy Uso) teamed up for the first time in over a year and defeated The Street Profits (Angelo Dawkins and Montez Ford) to become the number one contenders for The Mysterios' (Rey Mysterio and Dominik Mysterio) SmackDown Tag Team Championship.
-The following week, however, The Usos failed to win the titles not once, but twice.
+On the May 28 episode of SmackDown, The Usos (Jey Uso and Jimmy Uso) teamed up for the first time in over a year and defeated The Street Profits (Angelo Dawkins and Montez Ford) to become the number one contenders for The Mysterios's (Rey Mysterio and Dominik Mysterio) SmackDown Tag Team Championship.
+The following week, however, The Usos failed to win the title not once, but twice.
 The first time, Dominik pinned Jimmy despite Jimmy's shoulder being off the mat.
 The second time, Universal Champion Roman Reigns attacked Dominik, causing a disqualification.
 Afterwards, Reigns continued his attack on The Mysterios.
 On the June 11 episode, Rey challenged Reigns for the Universal Championship.
 The match was later scheduled for Hell in a Cell as a Hell in a Cell match, but was later rescheduled to the June 18 episode of SmackDown, where Reigns retained.
 The Mysterios returned on the July 9 episode of SmackDown to assist Edge in attacking Reigns and The Usos.
 The following week, Reigns and The Usos defeated Edge and The Mysterios in a six-man tag team match.
 Earlier that night, another title match between The Usos and The Mysterios was scheduled for the Kickoff pre-show.